-3.1.6 Linux RDMA Driver
+3.1.7 Linux RDMA Driver

-- When adding the ports to a VM in passthrough mode, all ports on the device must be added to the same VM with the same instance numbers. - After a system reboot, an Intel® Ethernet Network Adapter E810 RDMA device in RoCEv2 mode might occasionally become active with a missing or incorrect GID.
-To correct the GID value, unload and reload the irdma driver. - When using Intel MPI in Linux, Intel recommends to enable only one interface on the networking device to avoid MPI application connectivity issues or hangs.
+- RHEL 8.5 only: Any usermode test that uses ibv\create\ah (For example, a RoCEv2 usermode test such as udaddy) will fail. - iWARP mode requires a VLAN to be configured to fully enable PFC. - When adding the ports to a VM in passthrough mode, all ports on the device must be added to the same VM with the same instance numbers. - When using Intel MPI in Linux, Intel recommends to enable only one interface on the networking device to avoid MPI application connectivity issues or hangs.
 This issue affects all Intel MPI transports, including TCP and RDMA.
 To avoid the issue, use ifdown <interface> or ip link set down <interface> to disable all network interfaces on the adapter except for the one used for MPI.
 OpenMPI does not have this limitation. - In order to send or receive RDMA traffic, the network interface associated with the RDMA device must be up.
 If the network interface experiences a link down event (for example, a disconnected cable or ip link set <interface> down), the associated RDMA device is removed and no longer available to RDMA applications.
 When the network interface link is restored, the RDMA device is automatically re-added.

-3.1.7 NVM Update Tool
+3.1.8 NVM Update Tool